mpv-player/mpv-build/README.rst

     ./use-mpv-master

+Or this to switch to a custom tag/branch/commit FOO:

+    ./use-mpv-custom FOO

-Likewise, you can use ``./use-ffmpeg-master`` and ``./use-ffmpeg-release`` to switch between git master and the latest FFmpeg release.
+Likewise, you can use ``./use-ffmpeg-master``, ``./use-ffmpeg-release`` or ``./use-ffmpeg-custom BAR`` to switch between git master, the latest FFmpeg release, or to a custom tag/branch/commit BAR.

 Use on your own risk.